haykarustamyan/ComposeParallaxToolbar/README.md

 ### Performance Optimization

+- Use `ParallaxContent.Lazy` for large lists to ensure optimal performance
 - Avoid heavy computations in recomposing content
 - Use `remember` and `derivedStateOf` for scroll-based calculations
 - Optimize images for mobile rendering
+- Keep header content lightweight to maintain smooth scrolling

 ### Multiplatform Considerations

 - Use platform-agnostic libraries for image loading
 - Handle differences in status bar behavior
 - Test across screen sizes for responsive layouts
+- Choose appropriate content type based on your data size

 </details>